pluralsight/guides/draft/interesting-apis/3-reasons-why-webrtc-will-rock-your-socks/article.md

 I've personally used it on Chrome, iOS, and Android and it works well.

 # Simple
 Considering that my team and I were able to build an entire healthcare application using WebRTC for our company hackathon in a day or so, it isn't hard to use, assuming you've got the signaling nailed down.
 It has three simple APIs.
 Let's explore them now.
-Obviously, the code below is bare-bones.
-We can get fancy with styling, error handling, and helpful tracing.
+The code below is purely for demonstration purposes: it is bare-bones and lacks fancy styling, error handling, and tracing.

 Let's say this is your HTML file.